total-rehab/admin/README.md

 # Total Rehab admin

-The public admin interface for the Total Rehab app, built using [Next.js](https://nextjs.org/docs) and [React Admin](https://marmelab.com/react-admin/), with a custom data provider that integrates with the Total Rehab API.
+The admin interface for the Total Rehab app, built using [Next.js](https://nextjs.org/docs) and [React Admin](https://marmelab.com/react-admin/), with a custom data provider that integrates with the Total Rehab API.